Get screened and talk to your doctor today about Hepatocellular Carcinoma treatment alternatives.

 Liver cancer is diagnosed through a physical examination and special medical tests.
 Diagnosis may include ultrasounds, CT scans, and MRI.
 Sometimes doctors may perform a liver biopsy, a procedure in which a small piece of liver tissue is removed and studied to confirm the diagnosis of liver cancer.
 Doctors may often do genetic testing of the cancer to help determine the best type of treatment for the patient.

 If the cancer has not spread and the rest of the liver is healthy, treatment options may include:

 Sometimes the cancer may be contained within the liver but is not responsive to the above treatments.
 If this is the case, other treatments may include:

 If the cancer has spread outside of the liver, or if it is still within the liver but not responsive to any of the above treatments, doctors may recommend some of the following treatments (either separately or in combination):

 A successful liver transplant, also called a surgical resection, can cure liver cancer, but it is an option for only a small percentage of patients.
 Surgical resections are successful in only about one out of three cases.
 However, scientists are experimenting with several promising new treatments that could help prolong the lives of people with liver cancer.

-If you have been diagnosed with liver cancer, you may feel shocked and scared.
+If you have been diagnosed with hepatocellular carcinoma or liver cancer, you may feel shocked and scared.
 This is understandable.
 You will want to get as much information as you can from your doctor so that you will understand what is going on.
 Here are some questions that you can ask when you have your appointment.